zhangdongdong7/scenarios/linux/challenge-account-management/step1.md

 ## Create A User Without A Home Directory

-In addition to the home directory, sometimes we want create a new user account without a home directory.
+In addition to the home directory, sometimes we want to create a new user account without a home directory.
 For example `ngnx` user, it's only used to manage processes.

 ![challenge-account-management-1-5](assets/challenge-account-management-1-5.png)